alex-wilson3/aw_ds/README.md

 I saw the power that data held to enhance day-to-day operations for the team, connect with customers and create robust sales strategies, ultimately increasing revenue.

-Several years later, I'm working as a data scientist in the financial industry, turning complex machine learning models into simple stories of success.
+Several years later, I'm working as a data scientist in the financial industry, turning complex machine learning models into simple success stories.

 Some of the non-work-related stories can be found below...